 I received my Master’s of Social Work from New York University in 1995, and a post-master’s Advanced Certificate in Clinical Social work from the same institution in 1999.
 I worked as a clinical social worker, a psychotherapist, a field instructor and a clinical supervisor for twenty-five years in New York City.
 In 2016 I was diagnosed with a unique, unstageable, un-prognosable cancer that transformed and reshaped my vocational goals, capacities and priorities.
 In 2019 I moved to Santa Fe, New Mexico, and now work as a coach, mentor, teacher, writer, workshop facilitator, and provider of spiritual support.

 I began this blog, What a Shrink Thinks, in 2011 as an online journal promoting general awareness and education and transparency about the complexities of the psychotherapeutic process.
 Since that time the focus of the essays here evolved towards explorations of archetpye and depth psychology, dream work, active imagination, and frank discussions of existential concerns and mortality.

-I have had articles and essays – written by me or about my work on subjects including dreams, guilt and reparation, living with cancer, – are available in publications ranging from the International Society for the Psychological Treatment of Schizophrenia and Psychology Tomorrow, to Vox, New York Magazine and The New Yorker.
+Articles and interviews – by myself or about my work on subjects including dreams, guilt and reparation, living with cancer, – are available in publications ranging from the International Society for the Psychological Treatment of Schizophrenia and Psychology Tomorrow, to platforms such as:

 I also have compiled two ebooks available for purchase.

-If you would like to know anything more about my work or my philosophical/spiritual stance – feel free to peruse the public essays and publication links posted here at this blog, at my Twitter feed @shrinkthinks
+If you would like to know anything more about my work or my philosophical/clinical/spiritual stance – feel free to peruse the public essays and publication links posted here at this blog, at my Twitter feed @shrinkthinks

 copyright © 2020 Martha Crawford